Citizen science: Conferences

 The first Conference on Public Participation in Scientific Research was held in Portland, Oregon, in August 2012.
 Citizen science is now often a theme at large conferences, such as the annual meeting of the American Geophysical Union.

 In 2010, 2012 and 2014 there were three Citizen Cyberscience summits, organised by the Citizen Cyberscience Centre in Geneva and University College London.
 The 2014 summit was hosted in London and attracted over 300 participants.

 In November 2015, the ETH Zürich and University of Zürich hosted an international meeting on the "Challenges and Opportunities in Citizen Science".

 The first citizen science conference hosted by the Citizen Science Association was in San Jose, California, in February 2015 in partnership with the AAAS conference.
 The Citizen Science Association conference, CitSci 2017, was held in Saint Paul, Minnesota, United States, between 17 and 20 May 2017.
 The conference had more than 600 attendees.
 The next CitSci was in March 2019 in Raleigh, North Carolina.

 The platform "Österreich forscht" hosts the annual Austrian citizen science conference since 2015.

+In Germany, the "Forum Citizen Science" was an annual conference taking place between 2017 and 2024.
+In 2025, activities from the "Forum Citizen Science" were integrated into the conference "PartWiss", such as the ceremony for a citizen science award.